nephyo/UPOL/README.md

 UPOL
 ====
-There, what you see, is my currently skills with programming language C.
+There, what you see, are my currently skills with programming language C.
 It's free for sharing.

 TROLOLO